-ANN ARBOR, Michigan — Closing arguments are expected Monday in the trial of a man accused in the fatal shooting of Eastern Michigan University football player Demarius Reed.
+ANN ARBOR, Michigan — A jury on Monday acquitted a man in the robbery-slaying of Eastern Michigan University football player Demarius Reed.

 The Washtenaw County Circuit Court jury reached the not guilty verdict in the trial of Ed Thomas, 21, one of two men charged in the slaying of the 20-year-old wide receiver from Chicago.